Aceh War: Pacification

-In 1903, the main secular Acehnese resistance leaders including Sultan Alauddin Muhammad Da'ud Syah II, Tuanku Raja Keumala, Mahmud and Muda Perkasa capitulated.
+In 1903, the main secular Acehnese resistance leaders including Sultan Alauddin Muhammad Da'ud Syah II, Tuanku Raja Keumala, Mahmud, and Muda Perkasa capitulated.
 During the 1904 campaign, Colonel van Daalen destroyed several villages, killing at least 2,922 Acehnese, among which were 1,149 women and children during the 1904 campaign.
-Dutch losses numbered 26, and Van Daalen was promoted.
+Dutch losses numbered 26, and van Daalen was promoted.
 Episodes of marked Dutch military cruelty occurred during this period.
-Photographs of a June 1904 Dutch massacre in Kuta Reh village of the Alas people taken during the Dutch military expedition in Aceh's Gayo and Alas regions, for example, indicate that killings of large groups of civilians occurred on some occasions.
-By the end of 1904 most of Aceh was under Dutch control, and had an indigenous government that cooperated with the colonial state.
+Photographs of a June 1904 Dutch massacre in Kuta Reh village of the Alas people taken during the Dutch military expedition in Aceh, Gayo, and Alas regions, for example, indicate that killings of large groups of civilians occurred on some occasions.
+By the end of 1904, most of Aceh was under Dutch control, and had an indigenous government that cooperated with the colonial state.
 The Dutch consolidated their control over Aceh by practising a policy of religious tolerance as a means of dissuading the Acehnese from taking up an armed struggle.
 According to Historian Adrian Vickers, during the entire Aceh war, 50,000 to 60,000 Acehnese died from violence and disease, approximately 2,000 European and allied indigenous soldiers were killed in combat, and more than 35,000 soldiers and labourers died from disease.
 The destruction of entire communities also caused 10,000 Acehnese to flee to neighbouring Malaya.

 Colijn wrote a letter to his wife detailing the atrocities of the conflict:

 I have seen a mother carrying a child of about 6 months old on her left arm, with a long lance in her right hand, who was running in our direction.
 One of our bullets killed the mother as well as the child.
 From now on we couldn't give any mercy, it was over.
 I did give orders to gather a group of 9 women and 3 children who asked for mercy and they were shot all together.
 It was not a pleasant job, but something else was impossible.
 Our soldiers tacked them with pleasure with their bayonets.
 It was horrible.
 I will stop reporting now.